Supported dbt versions for dbt Projects on Snowflake

 [{"dbt_version":"1.9.4","type":"dbt Core"},{"dbt_version":"1.10.15","type":"dbt Core"}]

-Alter dbt Core execution version
+Alter the dbt execution version

-To alter the dbt Core version that the dbt project object will execute, run the ALTER DBT PROJECT command as shown in the following example:
+To alter the dbt version that the dbt project object will execute, run the ALTER DBT PROJECT command as shown in the following example:

 ALTER DBT PROJECT my_dbt_project SET DBT_VERSION = '1.10.15';